Amplifier installation guide

 Scrape the paint away from the contact point so the ground connection will be bare metal to bare metal.

-8. After routing the power and signal cables to your chosen location, using the techniques described previously, mount your amplifier in place.
-Neatly drape or trim each wire and connect it into its position, making gentle curves with wires when necessary, not sharp bends that could pinch.
+After routing the power and signal cables to your chosen location, using the techniques described above, mount your amplifier in place.
+Neatly drape or trim each wire and connect it to the amp.
+Make gentle curves with the wires, not sharp bends that could pinch.
 Many people cut small slits in their vehicle's carpeting and run their wires underneath, for stealthy installations that look factory-neat.
 A wiring snake comes in handy for this.
 Tape your wires to the snake, fish it under and through to where you want your wires to go, and pull them on through.

 A wiring snake can come in handy for pulling wires to the amp mounting location.